BertSa/maven-version-bump-action/README.md

-# Maven Version Bump Action
+# Maven & Npm Version Bump Action

+This project is a fork of [Maven Version Bump Action](https://github.com/nnichols/maven-version-bump-action).

-A simple GitHub Actions to bump the version of Maven projects.
+A simple GitHub Actions to bump the version of Maven & Npm projects.

 When triggered, this action will look at the commit message of HEAD~1 and determine if it contains one of `#major`, `#minor`, or `#patch` (in that order of precedence).
-If true, it will use Maven to bump your pom's version.
+If true, it will use Maven to bump your pom's version and it will also use npm to bump your package's version.

 For example, a `#minor` update to version `1.3.9` will result in the version changing to `1.4.0`.
 The change will then be committed.